 Reduce Oil Dependence Costs

-Most of the world's oil reserves are concentrated in the Middle East, and about two-thirds are controlled by Organization of the Petroleum Exporting Countries (OPEC) members.
+Most of the world's oil reserves are concentrated in the Middle East, and about 72% are controlled by Organization of the Petroleum Exporting Countries (OPEC) members.

-Oil price shocks and price manipulation by OPEC have cost our economy dearly—about $1.9 trillion from 2004 to 2008—and each major shock was followed by a recession.
+Oil price shocks and price manipulation by OPEC have cost our economy dearly—about $2 trillion from 2004 to 2008.

-We may never eliminate our need to import oil, but we can reduce cartel market control and the economic impact of price shocks by reducing our demand.
+It's unclear whether we will ever completely eliminate our need to import oil, but we can reduce cartel market control and the economic impact of price shocks by reducing our petroleum consumption.

 Ultimately, the solution to this problem lies in technological progress:

 - Developing advanced vehicle technologies that use energy more efficiently

 - Creating new energy sources that can replace petroleum cleanly and cost-effectively